fcs-olivier/flingdia/docs/index.md

 ![Parameters of a point, a rectangle, and a line](assets/sorts/parameters.svg)

-The geometric constraints appying on geometric sorts are encoded into validity axioms (See [axioms](axioms.md)).
+The geometric constraints applying to geometric sorts are encoded as validity axioms (see [axioms](axioms.md)).

 ## Spatial relations